luhuhis/correlators_flow/README.md

 ## Requirements

 - Bash 5.0 (Linux shell)
-- Python: see `pyproject.toml`
+- Python poetry, or manually install packages according to `pyproject.toml`
 - LaTeX installation with packages `amsmath` and `mathtools`
 - gnuplot 5

 ## Instructions

+Download all files from the data publication, move them to a new folder and navigate into that folder.
-The following instructions have to be copied in order into a bash 5.0 shell.
+The following instructions can then copied into a bash 5.0 shell **in the same order as they appear below**.
 For convenience, all commands in this document are consolidated in `do_everything_thesis.sh`, which can be run to do everything with one script call.

 ## Unzip or clone analysis scripts